mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 (* (+ 3 4) (- 92 15))
 ```

-it’s clear that the addition has to happen before the multiplication, because the result of the addition provides one of the arguments to the multiplication.
+it's clear that the addition has to happen before the multiplication, because the result of the addition provides one of the arguments to the multiplication.

-What’s new in the sequential programming style is the emphasis on *sequence*, and the fact that the expressions in the sequence are independent instead of contributing values to each other.
-In this multiplication problem, for example, we don’t care whether the addition happens before or after the subtraction.
-If the addition and subtraction were in a sequence, we’d be using them for independent purposes:
+What's new in the sequential programming style is the emphasis on *sequence*, and the fact that the expressions in the sequence are independent instead of contributing values to each other.
+In this multiplication problem, for example, we don't care whether the addition happens before or after the subtraction.
+If the addition and subtraction were in a sequence, we'd be using them for independent purposes:

 ```scheme
 (begin